1. The Painting

-This can also be seen by the fact that Cezanne's Card Players was sold for a world-record price of $259 million in February 2002.
+The red-hot impressionist market is further illustrated by the sale of Cezanne's Card Players for a world-record price of $259 million in February 2002.
 Further information is available on our most expensive paintings page.

 Given the market trends summarised above, and the fame and importance of Impression: Sunrise, we consider that it would sell for c.
 US$250-350 million if it were ever to come onto the market.

 ‘Impression, Sunrise’ was displayed to the public at the First Impressionist Exhibition in the spring of 1874.

 In contrast with the official Paris Salon, organised by a panel of conservative judges, the first impressionist exhibition allowed the impressionists to exhibit the kind of work they wanted to create.